 Legend Marie Lu

 Born in the Republic's wealthiest district, 15-year-old June is a prodigy being groomed for success in the Republic's military.
 Born in the slums, 15-year-old Day is the country's most wanted criminal.
 They have no reason to cross paths, until June's brother is murdered and Day becomes the prime suspect.
-Caught in a game of cat and mouse, the two uncover the truth of what brought them together, and the sinister lengths their country will go to to keep secrets.
+Caught in a game of cat and mouse, the two uncover the sinister lengths their country will go to to keep secrets.

 Shade's Children Garth Nix